iljabek/vme64x-core/doc/specifications/user_guide.md

 and the driver has to acknowledge the interrupt and to act on the hardware so that the WB slave doesn't request anymore OS attention.
-If the OS acknowledge the interrupt but doesn't quiet the request, the VME64x Core will relay again the interrupt on the VME bus after `g_RETRY_TIMEOUT` ns.
+If the OS acknowledge the interrupt but doesn't quiet the request, the VME64x Core will relay again the interrupt on the VME bus after 1ms.

+## References

+The specifications used for this core are:

+* VME64 ANSI/VITA 1-1994 (Stabilized Maintenance 2011)
+* VME64 Extensions ANSI/VITA 1.1-1997 (Stabilized Maintenance 2011)
+* Wishbone System-on-chip (SoC) Interconnection Architecture for Portable IP Cores, Revision B4

 ## VME64x Core Instantiation